machanikki2006-cpu/To-do-List/README.md

 # ✅ To-Do List App

-A clean, minimal to-do list web app built with vanilla HTML, CSS, and JavaScript.
-Tasks are saved to `localStorage` so they persist across browser sessions.
+A clean and responsive To-Do List web app built using HTML, CSS, and JavaScript with persistent task storage using localStorage.

 ## 🖼️ Preview